 – They rarely get to their destination on time.
 There are horror moments when trains that travel on very long distances can get delays of 90 minutes and sometimes more.
-And even other trains use to get to their destination at least a few minutes late – the longer the distance, the higher the chances of not getting there in time, so make sure to leave enough time in between trips if you need to make a connection.
+On my route to Bucharest, the trains rarely arrive in time, even though they keep increasing the estimated time to get there.

 – Sometimes, air conditioning won’t work – or won’t be able to keep up with the heat outside.
 I never had problems with the heating during the winter, but very hot summer days can prove to be a problem to the probably old air conditioning systems in Romanian trains.

 – I haven’t seen a working restaurant/bar in a Romanian train for quite some time now.
 The best you can expect is for a guy to hop in with overpriced snacks and drinks, carrying them in a huge basket (usually traveling just between two, usually close-by destination then hopping off).